 FANTASIES OF A STAY AT HOME PSYCHOPATH

-The Blinders have shared their new single, ‘Forty Days And Forty Nights’, the latest track to be taken from their upcoming album Fantasies Of A Stay At Home Psychopath, out on May 8th via Modern Sky UK.
+THE BLINDERS have shared their new track ‘Black Glass’, the latest and final track to be taken from their upcoming album Fantasies Of A Stay At Home Psychopathahead of its release on July 17th via Modern Sky UK.

-The track is the second to be taken from their upcoming album, Fantasies Of A Stay At Home Psychopath, following ‘Circle Song’, released earlier this month.
+The follow-up to their critically acclaimed debut album, Columbia, released in 2018, Fantasies of A Stay At Home Psychopath explores existential despair, mental health and society’s ills in a time of planetary crisis.
 The album was recorded at Manchester’s Eve Studios alongside producer Rob Ellis (PJ Harvey, Anna Calvi), and mixed by Adrian Bushby (Foo Fighters, Muse).

 In the shadow of Brexit, the climate crisis and the global pandemic, The Blinders deliver their unique brand of outspoken anthemicism in a sensational album, designed to rouse awareness and inject vital energy into a bleak 2020.
 Combined with their blistering live energy, get ready for The Blinders to accelerate furiously into the limelight.

 THE BLINDERS – ‘FANTASIES OF A STAY AT HOME PSYCHOPATH’

 - 17 JULY 2020, VIA MODERN SKY UK